Friends Of The Elderly

-Friends of the Elderly (FOTE), a registered charity founded in 1905, is a care provider that runs care homes and community services in Bedfordshire, Dorset, Essex, Greater London, Hampshire, Oxfordshire, Surrey and Worcestershire.
+Friends of the Elderly, a registered charity founded in 1905, is a care provider that runs care homes and community services in Bedfordshire, Dorset, Essex, Greater London, Hampshire, Oxfordshire, Surrey and Worcestershire.

 Through their charitable work, they provide support for older people affected by loneliness and grants to those living on a low income.
 They work with partners to increase their impact and to raise awareness about the issues that affect us as we get older.

-April 2018 saw FOTE become one of our Charity Partners with a £500K pledge made over five years to be used to match fund grants to elderly people in need.
+April 2018 saw Friends of the Elderly become one of our Charity Partners with a £500K pledge made over five years to be used to match fund grants for older people in need.
 Since its launch, the new partnership has enabled 420 grants to be made for basic essential household equipment such as white goods and furnishings.

 Lois Walters, Engagement Hub Team Leader for Friends of The Elderly, said the partnership was already improving lives: